SatyamSingh-Git/SematicCache/Docs/Features.md

-List features, final checklist for development.
+List features, and final checklist for development.

 ### 1. Data Ingestion & Preprocessing Module
 *Responsible for loading raw text and preparing it for the AI models.*